City-Bureau/documenters-field-guide/src/content/index.md

-      Unless otherwise noted in the assignment details, Street Team assignments and Special Assignments are paid at $16 per hour rounded up to the nearest half-hour.
+      Unless otherwise noted in the assignment details, Street Team assignments and Special Assignments are paid at the local hourly rate mentioned above rounded up to the nearest half-hour.
 View your assigned meeting on Documenters.org for details and contact our Documenters Field Coordinator for questions.